-From the easy and fast Italian recipes, here’s my family favorite fast lunch: “Spaghetti e friarielli” or “Broccoletti” (spaghetti with stir fried broccoli rabe), a bitterly delicious cornerstone of Neapolitan cooking.
+From the easy and fast Italian Lunch Box recipe ideas, here’s my family favorite fast lunch: “Spaghetti e friarielli” or “Broccoletti” (spaghetti with stir fried broccoli rabe), a bitterly delicious cornerstone of Neapolitan cooking.

 The broccoli rabe are sold under a variety of names, including broccoli raab, rapini, broccolini… they are made of small florets (compared to broccoli) and long, slender stems 😋 Choose the firm one, with dark green florets.